thisisgurpal/pacman/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161072217-b91f2eb0-8b98-4752-889e-0395958ddd43.JPG" width="500">
 <h3>Choosing the map</h3>
 After clicking the ghost on the home page the audio of the game starts and the user now has to choose from two different characters to play with, each character has a different game map.
 I wanted to have two different characters and maps to make the game a bit more fun and different for the users.
 I prompt the user to choose a character by adding a pulsing style to the 'CHOOSE CHARACTER' text.
 The two character buttons change colour and scale on hover through adding a class, this lets the user know they can be clicked.
-When a character is clicked a class display of none is added to this page.
+When a character is clicked a class display of none is added to this page, the game grid is set up and characters are all reset to starting positions.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161072542-3b4055d9-9710-41f6-b278-17ef37f52007.JPG" width="500">
 <h3>Game count down</h3>